zackexplosion/ngLoading/README.md

 ])
 ```

-And add the following tag in your root html template, right after body tag
+And add the following tag in your root html template, right after `body` tag:

 ```html
 <body>